 In most of the strains we surveyed, the majority of bivalents are observed to contain one crossover (focus).
 In all strains, the landscape across 1CO bivalents is significantly different in females and males.
-Normalized foci positions tend to be more central in females (mean focus position = X) and closer to the telomere in males (mean focus position = Y) (t-test; p = 2.9210^{-22}).
-Sex is also the most significant effect on focus position in a mixed model (M1: p =1.2610^{-25}) and in general linear models (M2: p =1.3310^{-7}; M3: p = 1.3310^{-7}).
-These sex differences in the placement of foci on 1CO bivalents follow a pattern observed across a variety of mammalian species (Sardell Kirkpatrick).
+Normalized foci positions tend to be more central in females (mean focus position = X) and closer to the telomere in males (mean focus position = Y) (t-test; p = 2.9210^{-22} – 2.9210^{-22}).
+Sex is also the most significant effect on focus position in a mixed model (M1: p =1.2610^{-25} – 1.2610^{-25}) and in general linear models (M2: p =1.3310^{-7} – 1.3310^{-7}; M3: p = 1.3310^{-7} – 1.3310^{-7}).
+These sex differences in the placement of foci on 1CO bivalents follow a pattern observed across a variety of mammalian species (Sardell and Kirkpatrick 2020).

 Q1.
-Sex Differences in CO Interference
+Sex Differences in CO Interference (IFD)

+Q1 Summary, consequences of sex differences in the recombination landscape Our results confirm sex differences in recombination landscapes described in several other species and we note that these differences have distinct consequences on the potential patterns of genetic variation resulting from the distinct recombination landscapes.
+The terminal position of single foci and the greater distance between two foci on the same chromosome will have a consequence of larger sections of linked sites segregating together in male gametes compared to female gametes (Veller).

 There is no strong signal of sex differences in raw mean inter-focal distances (IFDraw) across the full set of strains.
 A marginally significant difference between the sexes (t-test; p = 0.07) is driven by one strain (t-test without domesticusG; p = 0.27).
 This result indicates that females and males exhibit a similar level of interference when it is measured in physical (SC) units.
 In contrast, males have significantly longer normalized mean inter-focal distances (IFDnorm) than females in seven out of eight strains (t-tests; p < 0.02), with only musculusKAZ showing no difference (t-test; p = 0.33).
 Examination of IFDnorm distributions indicates that female IFDnorm values are centered at approximately 50% and show a slight enrichment of low (<25%) values, whereas males are enriched for higher values.

 Mixed models and general linear models of IFDnorm support the inference of stronger interference in males: sex is the most significant variable (LRT: p = 6.7410^{-14}).
 When interference is measured in physical SC units (IFDraw), the differences between sexes is low and only slightly significant (data not shown).
+In summary, controlling for differences in chromatin compaction (SC length) using IFDnorm indicates that interference is stronger in males, whereas consideration of IFDraw shows that the sexes exhibit a similar level of interference on the physical (SC) scale.
+While the comparisons of the IFDnorm metrics can reveal more general recombination landscape patterns while controlling for the underlying differences in chromatin compaction and SC length.